Are Hybrid Cars Better for the Environment?

 Instant Torque and No Idling

 Electric motors give you maximum torque almost instantly.
 There is no wait for the engine to spool, just as in conventional vehicles.
-Electric and hybrid cars can certainly match petrol or diesel cars.
+Electric and hybrid cars can match petrol or diesel cars.

 Also, your car won’t be burning fuel whenever you’re stuck in traffic as the engine idles.
 Hybrid vehicles will switch off their engines automatically, but your electronic components will continue functioning.
 Hybrid cars are designed to be energy-efficient.